PoojithaSingam/projectmanagement/README.md

 ## About Team Work:
 We have planned to create a group fro this project in the Skype and email for the primary communication.
-In case of emergency we planned to use mobile contact for the cmmunication.<br>
+In case of emergency we planned to use mobile contact for the cmmunication.

 ##Roles
 Team Lead: Mouni Krishna Atluri <br>